heyitsanuragpal/MelanomaDetectionCaseStudy/README.md

 - Mounting the data on Google Drive and loading the data inside the Python notebook
 - Checking the count of images available in "Train" and "Test" dataset
 - Forming the Train and Test datasets
-- Vizualizing the data
+- Visualizing the data
-- Creating, Compiling, Training and Vizualizing CNN Model 1
+- Creating, Compiling, Training and Visualizing CNN Model 1
 - Applying data augmentation on the Training dataset
-- Creating, Compiling, Training and Vizualizing CNN Model 2 (With Data Augmentation & Dropout Layer)
+- Creating, Compiling, Training and Visualizing CNN Model 2 (With Data Augmentation & Dropout Layer)
 - Checking Class Distribution of our Training Dataset
 - To address this class imbalance, we used the Augmentor library to generate new samples artificially
-- Vizualising the distribution of augmented data after adding new images to the Training dataset
+- Visualizing the distribution of augmented data after adding new images to the Training dataset
-- Creating, Compiling, Training and Vizualizing CNN Model 3 (With New Data from Augmentor)
+- Creating, Compiling, Training and Visualizing CNN Model 3 (With New Data from Augmentor)
-- Creating, Compiling, Training and Vizualizing CNN Model 4 (With L2 Regularization and Additional Dropout Layers)
+- Creating, Compiling, Training and Visualizing CNN Model 4 (With L2 Regularization and Additional Dropout Layers)
 - Checking the Test accuracy using Model 4 (With L2 Regularization and Additional Dropout Layers) using Test dataset
 - Writing Conclusions

 ## Conclusions

+>